NeoSkin7/Website/site/content/post/sisyphus.md

 ### Yield Stress

 Now for something a bit easier!
 The yield stress is the stress (force per unit area) that an object can resist before permanently deforming and breaking.
-This another value which we can conveniently just grab straight from a search: $310\text{ MPa}$[^2] or $3.1\times10^8\text{ Pa}$ is the largest value for granite (here $\text{ Pa}$ is for Pascals, the unit of stress as force per unit area) - again assuming the hardest possible job for Sisyphus.
+This another value which we can conveniently just grab straight from a search: $310\text{ MPa}$[^2] or $3.1\times10^8\text{ Pa}$ is the largest value for granite (here $\text{Pa}$ is for Pascals, the unit of stress as force per unit area) - again assuming the hardest possible job for Sisyphus.

 ### The Result